 Jesus mentions a sin that is unforgivable in Matt.
 12:31-32 and calls it blasphemy of the Holy Spirit.
-But what exactly is this unforgivable sin?
+What exactly is this unforgivable sin?
 For that, we need to look at the context.
 For that, we need to look at the context in order to discover that it is about attributing Jesus' miracles to the evil one.

 By simply looking at the context it becomes apparent that blasphemy of the Holy Spirit is saying that Jesus did His miracles by the power of the devil.
 This is unforgivable.
 But why?
 We can find a clue by looking at the point when Jesus began His ministry.

 Jesus stated that His baptism was to "fulfill all righteousness," (Matt.
 3:15).
 The word "fulfill" should cause us to think of the Old Testament.
 Basically, Jesus was baptized because He had to fulfill the Old Testament requirements for entering into the priesthood.
 He was a priest after the order of Melchizedek (Psalm 110:4; Heb.
 5:8-10; 6:20).
 Priests offered sacrifice to God on behalf of the people.
 Jesus became a sacrifice for our sin (1 Pet.
 2:21; 2 Cor.
 5:21) in His role as priest.
 According to the Old Testament, in order for a priest to be consecrated, he had to be washed with water (Lev.
 8:6; Exodus 29:4, Matt.
 3:13-15) and anointed with oil (Lev.
 8:12; Exodus 29:7; Matt.
 3:16).
 Both of these were bestowed upon Jesus at His baptism.
 Additionally, He may have needed to be 30 years old (Num.
 4:3).